Springfield, VT 05156

 Park Updates & Alerts

-- Visitors must park at the Toonerville Trail trailhead or at the Exit 7 Park & Ride.
+- There is a small parking area inside the park entrance at 26 Muckross Rd. with space for 6 vehicles.
+When that is full, visitors must park at the Toonerville Trail trailhead or at the Exit 7 Park & Ride.

 Take Route 11 West for 0.1 miles.
 Turn left onto US Route 5 South and immediately turn right into the park and ride.
 Travel by foot along the Toonerville Trail to 26 Muckross Road (on the right at the end of the Paddock Road section of the trail just before the black bridge).